-Crude Oil price today: WTI price bullish, according to FXStreet data
+Crude oil price today: WTI price bullish, according to FXStreet data

-West Texas Intermediate (WTI) Oil price advances on Wednesday, according to FXStreet data.
-WTI trades at $72.24 per barrel, up from Tuesday’s close at $71.74.

-Brent Oil Exchange Rate (Brent crude) is also up, advancing from the $75.45 price posted on Tuesday, and trading at $75.94.
+West Texas Intermediate (WTI) Oil price advances on Monday, according to FXStreet data.
+WTI trades at $70.30 per barrel, up from Friday’s close at $70.18.
+Brent Oil Exchange Rate (Brent crude) is also up, advancing from the $73.87 price posted on Friday, and trading at $74.06.

 WTI Oil FAQs